agrostar/rest-on-mongo/README.md

 npx rest-on-mongo
 ```

-You will now have a full-fledged unauthenticated REST API server listening on port 8000 which will give you access to a database called `test` in a MongoDB instance running on the localhost.
-The port, database and MongoDB instance were defaulted to these values in the absence of any configuration.
+You will now have a full-fledged REST API server, using the default configuration: an unauthenticated server on port 8000 which will give you access to a database called `test` in a MongoDB instance running on the localhost.

 ### Try it out